reconbug/dotfiles-3/docs/windows-1809.md

 ## Setup filesystem syncing

 The filesystem used by the Linux shell is hidden deep in your user's AppData folder.
-To make developing more convenient we will setup a symlink between our `projects` folder across the two environments.
+To make developing more convenient we will set up a symlink between our `projects` folder across the two environments.

 1. create a `projects` folder in your Windows user space.
 I like to use `C:\Users\james\projects`
+    NB: Ubuntu will mount your `C:` drive to `/mnt/c`
 2. open Ubuntu
-3. create a symlink by linking your new projects folder from Windows to our Ubuntu user space.
+3. create a symlink by linking your new projects folder from Windows to our Ubuntu userspace.
   ```shell
     ln -sv /mnt/c/Users/<windows username>/projects ~/projects
   ```
-4. validate the symlink with `ls -la` and creating and editing a file from each user space to see that the changes are reflected correctly.
+4. validate the symlink with `ls -la` and creating and editing a file from each userspace to see that the changes are reflected correctly.

 ## Yarn, Node, other dev tools & Caveat Emptor